vortexntnu/vortex-auv/README.md

 git submodule update --init --recursive
 ```
 ### Building and Running
-1. Run the following command from the root of this repository to build the Docker image, its called ```asv-image:latest```, and start a container:
+1. Run the following command from the root of this repository to build the Docker image, its called ```auv-image:latest```, and start a container:
 ```bash
 ./entrypoint.sh
 ```